rgacote/dinosaurdance/content/posts/elixir-in-action-3rd-edition/chapter-04.md

 - “A struct may exist only in a module, and a single module can define only one struct.”
 - A struct pattern can't match a map, but a map pattern can match a struct.
 - A protocol is a module in which you declare functions without implementing them.
+- The chapter states that modifier functions (functions that transform the data), such as `String.upcase` return data of the same type.
+What seems to be missing from the chapter is a discussion of _conversion_ functions, functions that change the data into a different type.
+For example, `Money.to_string`.
+Not sure if I'm missing something.

 Github [repository](https://github.com/rgacote/ElixirInAction3rdEdition).